maarten-pennings/howto/c64mempart/readme.md

 - All three apps are BASIC programs.

 The figure below shows how I've partitioned the 38k BASIC RAM (leaving 32k unused).
-The numbers on the right are the partition boundaries as selected above.
+The numbers on the right are the partition boundaries as selected in the bullets above.
 They are shown in hex (`$0801`) followed by an equals sign, and then the high byte and low byte in decimal (`8/1`), because that is what we need for pokes in BASIC.